aweymo/cs_land/index.md

   col_3:
     headline: ''
     slug: c3
-    content: <span class="s1">How do world events shape these representations?
+    content: <span class="s1">· How do world events shape these representations?
 Are there also industrial motives behind these narratives, as in the case of WWII opportunism on the part of agricultural interests seizing Japanese American farmland during incarceration?</span>